ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

     If you need to restrict access to a given content item, you could create a role that grants read access for a given [**Section**](https://doc.ibexa.co/projects/userguide/en/latest/content_management/content_organization/classify_content/#sections)
     or [**Object State**](https://doc.ibexa.co/projects/userguide/en/latest/content_management/content_organization/classify_content/#object-states),
-    and set a different Section or Object State for the given Content.
+    and set a different Section or Object State for the given content.
     Or use other permission-based [**Limitations**](https://doc.ibexa.co/projects/userguide/en/latest/permission_management/work_with_permissions/).